 The vectors might be of different lengths, and in this case the second register is taken large enough so that it can contain all the $v_k$'s.
 A polynomial vector is a vector whose entries are polynomials or, equivalently, a polynomial whose coefficients are vectors in some Hilbert space

-The vector space $\vspan{ v(z) }_z$, which coincides with $\vspan{ v_k }_k$ is the \emph{range} of $v(z)$.
-We call \emph{dimension} or \emph{rank} the dimension of the range.
-In particular, if $v(z)$ has dimension $d$, then there exists a unitary $U$ such that the range of $U v(z)$ is $\vspan{\ket{0}, \ldots, \ket{d}}$.
+The vector space $\vspan{ v(z) }_z$, which coincides with $\vspan{ v_k }_k$ is the \emph{range} of $v(z)$. {We refer to the dimension of the range of $v(z)$ as its \emph{dimension} or \emph{rank}.} In particular, if $v(z)$ has rank $d$, then there exists a unitary $U$ such that the range of $U v(z)$ is {$\vspan{\ket{0}, \ldots, \ket{d-1}}$}.
 The \emph{support} of $v(z)$ is the set of $k$ for which $v_k \neq 0$, while the \emph{degree} is the maximum such $k$.
 These definitions can be extended to square-integrable functions $v(z)$, for which the support will not necessarily be finite.
-Moreover, the definition can be extended to multiple variables, where we can define the general degree --- which is the one of the maximum monomial appearing in the sum --- and the degree with respect to each variable, following the univariate definition.
+Moreover, the definition can be extended to multiple variables, where we can define the general degree --- which is the degree of the maximum monomial appearing in the sum --- and the degree with respect to each variable, following the univariate definition.
 Here \emph{degree} will refer to the former unless explicitly said otherwise.
 A \emph{polynomial state} $\tau(z)$ is a polynomial vector satisfying $\norm{\tau(z)} = 1$ for any choice of $z \in \T$ ($\T$ being the complex unit circle), and analogously for the multivariate case on $\T^m$.
 If the condition relaxes to $\norm{\tau(z)} \le 1$, then we refer to this object as a \emph{partial state}.

 For some set of vectors $v = \{ v_x \}_{x \in D}$, we define the Gram matrix $G_v$ as the $D \times D$ matrix, whose entries are $(G_v)_{xy} = \langle v_x, v_y \rangle$.
 It is a well-known fact in linear algebra that two sets of vectors $v, v'$ have the same Gram matrix if and only if there exists a unitary transformation $U$ such that $U v_x = v'_x$ for every $x \in D$, and we will make extensive use of this fact.